FREE SHIPPING on orders over $75 International: over $250

 If we were to now compare the beauty of Jian teacups to that of other pottery made at the time, we might not immediately think that Jian ware is the most beautiful.

-While Tian Mu bowls do have beautiful oxidation that causes its non-replicable patterns, they are all uniformly dark in their tones and bulky in weight.
-Song Dynasty saw the production of elegant thin porcelain adorned with beautiful blue artwork.
+While Tian Mu bowls do have beautiful oxidation that creates their unique patterns, they are all uniformly dark in tone and bulky in weight.
+The Song Dynasty saw the production of elegant, thin porcelain adorned with beautiful artwork.
 So why were Tian Mu bowls in particular so desired?

 There are, in fact, many reasons for this.